-Figure 33.
-CS Mode 3-Wire with Busy Indicator, Serial Interface Timing (SDI High)
+Figure 32.
+CS Mode 3-Wire with BUSY Indicator Serial Interface Timing (SDI High)

-CS Mode 4-Wire, No Busy Indicator
+CS Mode 4-Wire, No BUSY Indicator

-This mode is usually used when multiple AD7942s are connected to an SPI-compatible digital host.
-A connection diagram using two AD7942s is shown in Figure 34 and the corresponding timing is given in Figure 35.
+This mode is usually used when multiple AD7942s are connected to an SPI compatible digital host.

+A connection diagram example using two AD7942s is shown in Figure 33 and the corresponding timing is given in Figure 34.

 With SDI high, a rising edge on CNV initiates a conversion, selects the $\overline{\text{CS}}$ mode, and forces SDO to high impedance.
 In this mode, CNV must be held high during the conversion phase and the subsequent data readback (if SDI and CNV are low, SDO is driven low).
-Prior to the minimum conversion time, SDI could be used to select other SPI devices, such as analog multiplexers.
-However, SDI must be returned high before the minimum conversion time to avoid generating the busy signal indicator.
+Prior to the minimum conversion time, SDI could be used to select other SPI devices, such as analog multiplexers, but SDI must be returned high before the minimum conversion time and held high until the maximum conversion time to avoid the generation of the BUSY signal indicator.
 When the conversion is complete, the AD7942 enters the acquisition phase and powers down.
-Each ADC result can be read by bringing low its SDI input, which consequently outputs the MSB onto SDO.
+Each ADC result can be read by bringing low its SDI input which consequently outputs the MSB onto SDO.
 The remaining data bits are then clocked by subsequent SCK driving edges.
 The data is valid on both SCK edges.
-Although the nondriving edge can be used to capture the data, a digital host also using the SCK falling edge allows a faster reading rate, provided it has an acceptable hold time.
-After the 14th SCK falling edge or when SDI goes high, whichever is earlier, SDO returns to high impedance and another AD7942 can be read.
+Although the nondriving edge can be used to capture the data, a digital host also using the SCK falling edge will allow a faster reading rate provided it has an acceptable hold time.
+After the 14th SCK falling edge, or when SDI goes high, whichever is earlier, SDO returns to high impedance and another AD7942 can be read.